 Old Vine Register

-McLaren Vale Grape Wine & Tourism Association has developed an "Old Vine Register" for plantings in the region.
-This register shines a light on the value of old vines within the region.
+The McLaren Vale Wine Region "Old Vine Register" shines a light on the value of old vines within the region.
 We are incredibly lucky here in McLaren Vale to have plantings of old vines that are over 100 years old.
 As the state is Phylloxera free (unlike some other parts of Australia) we can lay claim to some of the oldest vines in Australia.

 |Variety||Size of Planting – hectares (ha)|